ab1aw/stm32f4-bare-metal/README.md

 ## C++ Projects

+* [blinky](projects/blinky-cpp/) - Straight-up re-implementation of the 'C' blinky project.

+## C++ Experiments

 These projects demonstrate simple implementations of various C++ constructs executing on a a bare metal STM32F407-DISC board.
 They are all C++ variations of the 'C' blinky project described above.
 Each C++ project builds upon the previous C++ projects to demonstrate increasingly more complex embedded C++ techniques.

 * [cpp](projects/cpp/) - C++ version of the blinky project.
 Used to demonstrate C++ compilation.
 * [cpp2](projects/cpp2/) - Multi-file C++ version of the blinky project.
 Used to demonstrate linking with two source files.
 * [cpp3](projects/cpp3/) - Mixed C/C++ version of the blinky project.
 Used to demonstrate calling/linking across C/C++ APIs.
 Calls objects are static (no use of new/delete).
 * [cpp4](projects/cpp4/) - Mixed C/C++ version of the blinky project.
 Use new/delete to dynamically instantiate and destroy class objects.

+## C++ Notes for targeting embedded platforms

+Building embedded C++ for ARM targets requires different techniques compared to implementing C++ application that target Windows or Linux.
+CPU and memory resource constraints are among the top concerns.
+See this [Guide to Reducing Code-size](http://blog.atollic.com/the-ultimate-guide-to-reducing-code-size-with-gnu-gcc-for-arm-cortex-m)